near/community/meetings/node-interfaces-wg.md

 # Node Interfaces Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular RPC sync meeting.
 Please propose agenda items through the PRs and Issues.

+# 08.10.2020

+## Current focus

+* Indexer: Bohdan K: Deployed Explorer for Indexer for testnet, betanet, mainnet.
+It operates snappy and correctly, but it is still early to make the final judgement.
+Explorer rewrite is already unblocked and Explorer backend can be migrated to the new storage (SQLite -> Postgres with some structure changes)
+* Rosetta RPC: Vlad F: maintenance work has been done (fixed a few issues) to unblock the partners.
+* Telemetry: Vlad F: haven't had a bandwidth to look into it yet.

+## Notes

+* JSON RPC received the policy rules on adding new methods / upgrading and removing the existing ones with and without `EXPERIMENTAL_` prefix: https://github.com/nearprotocol/nearcore/blob/master/chain/jsonrpc/README.md
+* near-cli re-write in Rust: https://github.com/nearprotocol/NEPs/pull/31
+* Consider using stored procedures for Indexers

 # 01.10.2020

 ## Current focus